VEWS Requirements to Adopt a Horse

 Equine must be fed appropriately for its age, breed and size to maintain a body condition score of no less than 4.5 and no more than 6 on the Henneke Body Condition Scale.

-Equine may not be bred or raced for its entire life.
+Equine may not be bred, raced or placed in the auction pipeline for its entire life.

 VEWS Adoption Policy